Malvin999/malvin-files.md/README.md

 Any file can be uniquely identified by filename and dir.
 We only support one level of nesting.

 ## ADRs (Architecture Decision Records)
+- First message in tg has id=1, so we can use -1 as a special value, even though I don't particularly like it :)
+- Sanitize Early, we gave up sanitizing in Path method.
+That's an unexpected behaviour - it breaks paths.
+We should sanitize everything as soon as we received.
+Most commands work with md5 hashes, for such cases no sanitize is needed
 - `gofumpt` for stricter formatting. `gofumpt` is happy with a subset of the formats that gofmt is happy with.
 The less we have to choose between different formating options, the better
 - FS's structure should have userFS name, to reflect the fact it user user-namespaced
 - Note term is way too vague.
 Let's try to use "file" term, without any high level abstraction (like note)